Best High Schools for Sports in Every State

 Bottom Line: Cushing Academy

-Cushing Academy’s boys' hockey team has produced dozens of professional players, won three state championships and 21 in-season tournaments.
+Cushing Academy’s boys' hockey team has produced dozens of professional players, won two New England Elite championships and 21 in-season tournaments.

 Hall of Famer Ray Bourque was so impressed with the school and the hockey team that he served as a volunteer coach for the squad after hanging up his skates.